forrestjgq/lsp/thread/pwpt/pthread1.md

 As you read this book you'll be introduced to concepts that may seem unfamiliar: mutexes, condition variables, race conditions, deadlocks, and priority inversions.
 Threaded programming may feel daunting and unnatural.
 But I'll explain all those concepts as we move through this book, and once you've been writing multithreaded code for a while you may find yourself noticing real-world analogies to the concepts.
 Threads and all this other stuff are formalized and restricted representations of things you already understand.

-If you find yourself thinking that someone shouldn't interrupt you because you have the conversation mutex locked, you've begun to develop an intuitive understanding of threaded programming(It may also be a good time to take a break and read some healthy escapist fiction for a while.).
-You can apply that understanding to help you design better threaded code with less effort.
-If something wouldn't make sense in real life, you probably shouldn't try it in a program either.
+If you find yourself thinking that someone shouldn't interrupt you because you have the conversation mutex locked, you've begun to develop an intuitive understanding of threaded programming(*Author: It may also be a good time to take a break and read some healthy escapist fiction for a while.*).
+You can apply that understanding to help you design better threaded